vdeminstitute/vdemdata/README.md

 ## Installation

 ```
-# Install the development version from GitHub (since this package is still an ongoing project, keep checking for updates, new functions, etc. here!)
+# Install the development version of the vdemdata package
+# (since this package is still an ongoing project,
+# keep checking for updates, new functions, etc. here!)

+# First, you need to have the devtools package installed
+install.packages("devtools")
+# now, install the vdemdata package directly from GitHub
 devtools::install_github("vdeminstitute/vdemdata")
 ```